Divius/Divius.github.io/posts/resource-classes-traits-and-allocations.rst

 #.
 A flavor could request only a part of exposed resources (e.g. 1G RAM out of
    4G available).
-The remaining resources would be seen as available, even though there weren't.
+The remaining resources would be seen as available, even though they weren't.
 #.
 During the *automated cleaning* process the nodes were no longer occupied
-   from Nova's point of view, but they were nonetheless not available yet.
+   from Nova's point of view, but they were not available yet.

 Two hacks were introduced in the Nova code base as solutions: